pirminis/apparatus/README.md

 Delivery by pigeon (50.0)
 ```

-## Noteworthy things about basic example
+## Noteworthy things about the basic example

-I think you should notice some positive things about basic example:
+I think you should notice some positive things about the basic example:
 - Component classes are really simple classes that can be of any shape that is useful to you.
 I chose `Struct`, but it can be anything: custom class, String, Integer, etc.
 - An entity is just a collection of components
 - A system just processes entities one by one
-- When apparatus is run, I just run each system one by one
+- When apparatus is run, each system is run one by one
 - Nowhere did I call a loose method on a data object: data is data and has no logic; all logic lies within systems
 - I can easily disable any amount of systems if needed without breaking the apparatus
+- The whole implementation is very linear and easy to read
+- Code is easy to debug (just use `puts` or `byebug`)

 ## What apparatus is not

 This is not THE SOLUTION.

 This gem is not meant to be used always, everywhere.
-It specifically shines when you have suspicion that the incoming feature will be extremely volatile (will change a lot, will receive a lot of feature requests, etc).
+It specifically shines when you have suspicion that the incoming feature will be extremely volatile (will change a lot, will receive a lot of feature requests, the complexity of business logic will grow over time, etc).

 ## Drawbacks in the implementation

-If you check the code, it is absurdly simple, this README does more than the code.
-However, since this is a basic ECS implementation, it lacks some of ECS features:
+If you check the source code of this gem, it is absurdly simple.
+However, with simplicity come the drawbacks:
-- There are no cached queries or queries themselves
+- No queries or cached queries
-- Each system might iterate through all entities at least once, this is suboptimal, but not tragic in web requests
+- Almost no helper methods
 - If you have not encountered ECS, then apparatus might seem strange

 ## Alternatives